openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ```
 <attachment type="custom"> <type>youtube</type> <file /> <description>Equella tour</description> <attributes> <entry> <string>playUrl</string> <string>http://www.youtube.com/v/uELyRAlRs&fs=1&source=uds&autoplay=1</string> </entry> <entry> <string>thumbUrl</string> <string>http://3.gvt0.com/vi/uELyRAlRs/default.jpg</string> </entry> <entry> <string>videoId</string> <string>uELyRAlRs </string> </entry> </attributes> </attachment> <attachment type="custom"> <type>kaltura</type> <uuid>de077d83-4b99-439b-9e5e-ef566d454226</uuid> <file /> <description>Nature Video</description> <attributes> <entry> <string>title</string> <string>Nature Video</string> </entry> <entry> <string>kalturaServer</string> <string>846328ab-522a-450b-9764-e52e15e1b6bd</string> </entry> <entry> <string>thumbUrl</string> <string> https://cdnsecakmi.kaltura.com/p/691542/sp/69129200/thumbnail/entry_id/0_crf3ox66/version/100000</string> </entry> <entry> <string>entryId</string> <string>0_crf3ox66</string> </entry> </attributes> </attachment>
 ```
-The above Custom Attachments value would result in two attachments in the EQUELLA item, the first to a YouTube video and the second to a Kaltura-hosted video.
+The above Custom Attachments value would result in two attachments in the openEQUELLA item, the first to a YouTube video and the second to a Kaltura-hosted video.

 Notice that an attachment UUID was supplied for the second custom attachment (but not for the first).
-This demonstrates that when using custom attachments you can, if you wish, provide an attachment UUID rather than leaving it to EQUELLA or the EBI to automatically generate a UUID (as is done for URLs and standard attachments).
+This demonstrates that when using custom attachments you can, if you wish, provide an attachment UUID rather than leaving it to openEQUELLA or the EBI to automatically generate a UUID (as is done for URLs and standard attachments).

 Note that though the data in a Custom Attachments CSV cell is technically an XML fragment the column does not need to be set for XML Fragments.

-There are several formats for the various types of attachments supported in EQUELLA.
-Higher versions of EQUELLA support a greater number of attachment types as content support typically increases with each version of EQUELLA.
-One of the easiest ways of determining the format of attachment elements in EQUELLA is to simply create an attachment using an EQUELLA wizard control and inspect the resulting metadata.
+There are several formats for the various types of attachments supported in openEQUELLA.
+Higher versions of openEQUELLA support a greater number of attachment types as content support typically increases with each version of openEQUELLA.
+One of the easiest ways of determining the format of attachment elements in openEQUELLA is to simply create an attachment using an openEQUELLA wizard control and inspect the resulting metadata.

 Thumbnails for local file attachments can be controlled in custom attachments by including the elements attachment/thumbnail or attachment/selected_thumbnail.